 Fly fishing is really just trying to get the food in front of the fishes’ face.
 Don’t bother using this fly if the water is over 6 feet although.

 Trout will rarely come up to the top in deeper water, because they can’t see the fly.
 Water is usually moving particles, dirt and sand around so a fly that’s 5-6 feet above their head will not be visible.
 Use a Copper John or a Pheasant Tail nymph in one of those situations.

 Characteristics of the Chubby Chernobyl

 The Chubby Chernobyl is a large dry fly and because it has a lot of hair and foam, it’s fairly easy to see in the water.
 The foam will help keep the fly above the water, and also give the fly a body.
 The hair and the legs finish the touches of a Grasshopper or Stonefly.

 As I said earlier, there are a lot of variations of the Chubby Chernobyl.
 You can get this fly in many different colors, shapes and sizes.
-That’s the beauty of fly fishing, there’s so much variety that no matter which way you go, you can always buy more flies!
+That’s the beauty of fly fishing, there’s so much variety that no matter which way you go!

 How To Tie a Chubby Chernobyl

 Tying a Chubby Chernobyl is quite basic.
 If you can master the art of tying your own flies, you can save a lot of money over your fly fishing career.